SpikeInterface/spikeinterface-events/spikeinterface-workshop-2024/README.md

 ### 29-31 May: Hackathon

 The remainder of the event is a developer hackathon.
 Projects will include both core development of SpikeInterface, addition of new features and functionalities, and development of third party software integrated into the SpikeInterface ecosystem.
 The developer hackathon is targeted for active contributors/developers of tools for electrophysiology data analysis.

+The list of proposed projects can be found [here](https://github.com/SpikeInterface/SpikeInterface-Hackathon-Edinburgh-May24/issues).

 ## Registration